Healthy Snacks for Athletes Under 18

 Just the other day, a mom was describing the box of donuts her child was offered after the lacrosse game.
 Really?!

-It’s no surprise that one of the most popular questions I’m asked by parents of young athletes is:
+It’s no surprise that one of the most popular questions I’m asked by parents of athletes is:

 What should I give my child to eat before he goes to practice or a game?